lsk21kr/colouring-brush-datapack/Readme.md

 * Stone brick walls

 ### Decolouring
 Hold a brush in mainhand, water bottle or water bucket in offhand, and use the brush on following blocks.
-Be careful as you use opposite hand to hold brush in this case.
+Be careful as you use opposite hand to hold brush when in right-handed mode.
 * Candles
 * Glasses
 * Sand-related blocks